-Having been to the IT’s not just for the boys! a few times, I was aware of the various events that TARGETJobs held.
-However, with my fourth year being so busy I didn't consider applying for the Computer Science Undergraduate of the Year Award at all.
-But then I received an email from Katy at TARGETJobs Events a few days before the deadline urging me to apply.
+Having been to IT’s not just for the boys! a few times, I was aware of the various events that TARGETjobs held.
+However, with my fourth year being so busy, I didn't consider applying for the Computer Science Undergraduate of the Year Award at all.
+But then I received an email from Katie at TARGETjobs Events a few days before the deadline urging me to apply.
 I thought, although the application will take me a while, I might as well go for it because I have nothing to lose!
-So I did, and to be honest, I can’t believe I'm now writing the winners blog!
+So I did and, to be honest, I can’t believe I'm now writing the winner's blog!

-The initial application was similar to most jobs applications, which I had become accustomed to in my search for a graduate job.
+The initial application was similar to most job applications, which I had become accustomed to in my search for a graduate job.
 The online tests had put me off applying because they do take a while but I made sure I had no distractions and took the time to complete them.
-I thought I’d be rejected after this point, but actually, my results ended up being in the top 5 and CGI put me through to the assessment centre!
+I thought I’d be rejected after this point but, actually, my results ended up being in the top five and CGI put me through to the assessment centre!
 I think all my previous practice really paid off when it mattered.

 So then I got to the final….I couldn't believe it!
-From my small University in Dundee, I actually made it to a National final, in London.
+From my small university in Dundee, I actually made it to a national final in London.
 Amazing!
-I was super chuffed and so was my University.
-They wrote a news article about my place in the Final 10 and from this I received a request from the BBC to do a Radio Interview for BBC Radio Scotland.
-Without even winning I really got a huge amount of publicity which is great as a student.
+I was super chuffed and so was my university.
+They wrote a news article about my place in the final ten and from this I received a request from the BBC to do a radio interview for BBC Radio Scotland.
+Without even winning I really got a huge amount of publicity, which is great as a student.

 The final in Canary Wharf was unbelievable.
 The venue was grand, the food was exceptional and hearing Fiona Bruce reminisce on her student days was incredible.
-But then the nerves kicked in when the winners were to be announced, Computer Science was the first award and I knew I would have been so gutted if I didn't win, but I did not expect my name to be called out and my bio read out by Fiona Bruce!!
-I'm still in shock, walking up to the stage to get my award was so surreal and the amount of support I received from my University, friends, family, people I don’t even know and employers, past, present and future was just amazing and I want to thank them all for their support.
+But then the nerves kicked in when the winners were to be announced: computer science was the first award and I knew I would be gutted if I didn't win, but I did not expect my name to be called out and my bio read out by Fiona Bruce!
+I'm still in shock!
+Walking up to the stage to get my award was so surreal and the amount of support I received from my university, friends, family, people I don’t even know and employers, past, present and future, was just amazing and I want to thank them all for their support.